jrebecchi/NUSID/README.md

 ## Want to contribute

-If your want to share some improvements, contact me and I will add you as a contributor.
+If you want to share some improvements, contact me and I will add you as a contributor.

 ## License